Resources

 Sample Hold

-A temperature taken from a target and displayed or held for a set period of time or until the next external reset occurs.
+A single temperature reading captured from a target and held on the display until the next reset.

 Scatter